 The Managing Partner, Mohnish Pabrai, holds an indirect interest in the Partnership through an Individual Retirement Account ("IRA") under the name of Ms. Harina Kapoor, Mr. Pabrai's spouse.
 Ms. Kapoor made a contribution of \$187,600 through the IRA, which is invested in Dhandho Holdings Offshore, Ltd. The latter is an offshore feeder fund company incorporated under the laws of the British Virgin Islands that made a capital contribution of \$37,250,866 to the Partnership.
-The General Partner holds Limited Partner interest of 7.15% through Dalal Street, LLC.
+The General Partner holds Limited Partner interest of 15.03% through Dalal Street, LLC.

 The General Partner has the overall responsibility for the management of the Partnership and provides portfolio management and administrative services.
-The General Partner will be paid a Management Fee, as described in note 6.
+The General Partner is paid a Management Fee, as described in note 5.

 The Partnership owns 73.24% of the outstanding stock of Dhandho Holdings Corp ("DHC"), a corporation organized under the laws of the Commonwealth of Puerto Rico on October 31, 2014 for the purpose of investing in private and public enterprises.
+The remaining outstanding stock of DHC is owned by Dhandho Holdings Qualified Purchaser, LP ("DHQPLP"), a related entity, which is also managed by the General Partner.
 Shortly after its formation, the Partnership contributed \$111.3 million to DHC.
 Effective December 31, 2014, DHC acquired 100% of the outstanding common stock of Stonetrust Commercial Insurance Company and subsidiary (together, "Stonetrust") for approximately \$35 million and contributed an additional \$30 million to Stonetrust.
 Stonetrust is domiciled in the State of Nebraska and is engaged in providing workers compensation insurance.

 On September 29, 2017, DHC entered into a Stock Purchase Agreement to sell Stonetrust for \$70.4 million.
 The sale closed on January 1, 2018.
-Under the terms of the Stock Purchase Agreement, DHC received a payment of \$40 million at the closing of the transaction and will receive \$15 million within 135 days of the closing out of which \$10.1 million was received in May of 2018.
+Under the terms of the Stock Purchase Agreement, DHC received a payment of \$40 million at the closing of the transaction and an additional \$15 million came due 135 days after the closing date; as of December 31, 2018, \$13.6 million of the \$15 million tranche has been received.
 The final \$15.4 million (the "Holdback Payments") is paid out in payments over the course of four years as a warranty for future adverse development that may take place in the reserves at Stonetrust allocated to claims existing prior to closing.
-Interest will accrue on any payments over the four years are paid \$2 million per year on the first three anniversary dates of closing, and then \$2 million plus the additional amount due to DHC on the fourth anniversary date.
+Interest will accrue on any payments not made when due.
+Assuming no adverse development, the Holdback Payments over the four years are paid \$2 million per year on the first three anniversary dates of closing, and then \$2 million plus the additional amount due to DHC on the fourth anniversary date.